The Liouville property for groups acting on rooted trees: Rooted trees and their automorphisms

 An important class of finitely generated groups acting on the tree $\T_m$ are groups generated by \emph{finite automata}.
 An \emph{invertible automaton} over the alphabet $X$ is a set $A$ (the automaton state space) together with a pair of maps

 Such an automaton acts on words in the alphabet $X$ as follows: if the current state is $a\in A$, and the automaton receives as input a letter $x$ it outputs the letter $x\cdot\sigma_a$, and switches to state $a_x$.
 Given an initial state $a\in A$, any word input into the automaton yields an output of equal length, and it is readily seen that for any initial state this action defines an automorphism of $\T_m$.
 This automorphism is as follows: $a$ acts on the first level by the permutation $\sigma_a$; its first level section at vertex $x$ is the automorphism defined by the state $a_x\in A$.
+If a state defines the identity automorphism $e$ of $\T_m$, it is said to be \emph{trivial}.

 Every automaton $A$ generates a subgroup of $\Aut(\T_m)$, generated by the automorphisms corresponding to all states.
-An equivalent description is that we have a finite set $A\subset\Aut(\T_m)$, so that for any $g\in A$ and any $v\in \T_m$ we have $g|_v \in A$. such a set naturally defines an automaton.
+An equivalent description is that we have a finite set $A\subset\Aut(\T_m)$, so that for any $g\in A$ and any $v\in \T_m$ we have $g|_v \in A$.
+Such a set naturally defines an automaton.

-\begin{remark} We shall always suppose that automata are \emph{reduced}, i.e.\ two distinct states of $A$ define distinct automorphisms of the tree.
-Any automaton can be brought to a reduced form by identifying states with the same action on the tree. \end{remark}
+We shall always suppose that automata are \emph{reduced}, i.e.\ two distinct states of $A$ define distinct automorphisms of the tree.
+Any automaton can be brought to a reduced form by identifying states with the same action on the tree.

-The identity of $\Aut(\T)$ shall be denoted by $e$.
-If a state defines the identity automorphism of $\T_m$, it is said to be \emph{trivial}.
-The \emph{activity degree} of an automaton is a number $d\in\N\cup\{+\infty\}$, that was defined in \cite{Si04}.
-For every $a\in A$ the \emph{activity function}

-grows either polynomially with some integer exponent $d_a$ or exponentially (in which case $d_a$ is set to be $+\infty$).
+If $a$ is a state of an automaton $A$, the \emph{activity function} $\Gamma_a(n)$ (see \cref{S: activity}) is determined in a simple manner by the structure of the automaton as we shall now explain.
+First note that in the automaton case $\Gamma_a(n)$ grows either polynomially with some integer exponent $d_a$ or exponentially (in which case $d_a$ is set to be $+\infty$).
 (This is since these functions satisfy a linear recursion among themselves, and since $A$ is finite.)
-The activity degree of $A$ is defined to be $d=\max_{a\in A} d_a$.
+The \emph{activity degree} of $A$ is defined to be $d=\max_{a\in A} d_a$.
+This invariant was introduced by Sidki in \cite{Si04}.
 When $d=0$ the automaton is said to be of \emph{bounded activity}.
 Some well-studied examples of groups acting on rooted trees belong to the class of bounded activity automata groups, including the Grigorchuk group, the Basilica group and iterated monodromy groups of postcritically finite polynomials (see \cite{Nek05}).